Like a Hurricane (song): History

-There is a story that Young wrote the song in July 1975 with the help of his friend and La Honda neighbor Taylor Phelps in the back of his DeSoto Suburban, during a time when Young was unable to sing because of an operation on his vocal cords.
-Driven by Young's trademark fierce guitars, the song became a landmark of the 'electric side' of his concerts.
+Young wrote the song in July 1975 at a time when he was unable to sing because of an operation on his vocal cords.
+It was premiered live in March 1976 at a UK concert with Crazy Horse.

+Working in the White House studio at Young's Broken Arrow Ranch, the band initially tried to record the song with two guitars and no keyboard, but hearing Sampedro improvise a version on a synthesiser, Young picked up his guitar and played along.
+The released version starts abruptly as the tape was only started once the studio engineer realised what was happening.
+Young recalled:

+The vocals were added subsequently, in the Village studio in LA, once Young's voice had recovered from surgery.

+An edited version of "Like a Hurricane" was released as a single on August 8, 1977, with "Hold Back the Tears" as B-side.
+Driven by Young's trademark fierce guitar, the song became a landmark of the 'electric side' of his concerts and one of the most famous of Young's songs.
 The song has been played on nearly every tour Young has done since its release.
-It has also appeared on the compilations Decade and Greatest Hits and on the live albums Live Rust, Weld, Unplugged (this rendition is played almost entirely on a pump organ) and Way Down in the Rust Bucket.
+It has also appeared on the compilations Decade and Greatest Hits and on the live albums Live Rust, Weld, Unplugged (this rendition is played almost entirely on a pump organ) and Way Down in the Rust Bucket; also released on Chrome Dreams in 2023.

-An edited version of "Like a Hurricane" was released as a single on August 8, 1977, with "Hold Back the Tears" as B-side.

 Composition

+In a 2004 interview, Young recalled:

-The melody of Like a Hurricane was inspired by Del Shannon's 1961 song Runaway.
+The bridge into the chorus of "Like a Hurricane" was inspired by Del Shannon's 1961 song "Runaway".